kantega/notsoserial/README.md

 ## How does it work?

-NotSoSerial makes some well known vulnerable classes effectively non-deserializable by preventing them to load.
+NotSoSerial makes some well known vulnerable classes effectively non-deserializable by preventing them from loading.

 It does so by adding a check just before the call to ObjectInputStream.resolveClass.
 If the class is not allowed, an UnsupportedOperationException is called instead of calling resolveClass.